xieweiAlex/English_Learning/words/2022/words-Nov.md

 Elon Musk continues to **goad** Apple (AAPL) by publishing the results of a poll in which he asked his 120M Twitter followers if the world's most-valuable company "should publish all censorship actions it has taken that affect its customers."
 The vote was **resoundingly** in the affirmative, with nearly 85% of the 2.2M respondents replying "Yes" to the query.

 ### Dec
 > You're playing a game, of which yourself are the player and everybody else is an **interloper**.
-And you're the responsibility to design the game play.
+And you're the responsibility to design the **game play**.

 > First of all, when an economist considers price, they consider the total price, including some intangible things like the time it takes to set up, **reeducate** everyone, and convert existing processes.
 All the things that we like to call “**total cost of ownership**.”